-- 9.120 Total final consumption in the economy may be viewed from two angles.
-It may be defined from the expenditure side as the total value of all expenditures on individual and collective consumption goods and services incurred by resident households, resident NPISHs and general government units.
-Or, it may be defined in terms of actual final consumption as the value of all the individual goods and services acquired by resident households plus the value of the collective services provided by general government and NPISHs to the community or large sections of the community. - 9.121 The coverage of the goods and services is the same in both cases.
-In order to ensure that the values of the two aggregates are the same, the goods and services acquired by resident households through social transfers in kind must always be valued at the same prices at which they are valued in the expenditure aggregates and the time of recording the goods and services acquired by social transfers in kind must be the same as the time of recording in the expenditure aggregates.
+10.11910.127 Total final consumption in the economy may be viewed from two angles.
+It may be defined from the expenditure side as the total value of all expenditures on individual and collective consumption goods and services incurred by resident households, resident NPISHs, and general government units, and the central bank.
+Or, it may be defined in terms of actual final consumption as the value of all the individual goods and services acquired by resident households plus the value of the collective services provided by general government, the central bank and NPISHs to the community or large sections of the community.

+- 10.12010.128 As noted in paragraph 8.145,9.151, social transfers in kind may be paid to non-residents.
+One simple example is emergency medical care provided to a foreign tourist by a hospital within general government.
+However, just as non-resident households may benefit from social transfers in kind from the national government, so resident households may benefit from social transfers in kind paid by the government of another economy.
+In general these flows to non-residents will be small relative to the total level of social transfers in kind and, unless there is strong evidence to the contrary, by convention it may be assumed that the flows to non-residents are balanced by flows from governments (and NPISHs) of other economies.
+Subject to this convention, it is therefore the case that consumption expenditure for the total economy is exactly equal to total actual consumption. - 10.12110.129 In order to ensure that the values of the two aggregates are the same, the goods and services acquired by resident households through social transfers in kind must always be valued at the same prices at which they are valued in the expenditure aggregates and the time of recording the goods and services acquired by social transfers in kind must be the same as the time of recording in the expenditure aggregates.